-Our services revenues were \$137.8 million and \$124.1 million for the first quarter of 2025 and 2024, respectively, representing 91% of total revenues for both the first quarter of 2025 and 2024.
-The increase in revenues in the first quarter of 2025 compared to the same period of 2024 was primarily due to growth in revenue from new and existing customers which contributed an incremental \$9.1 million in revenue in the first quarter of 2025 was driven by sales to new and existing customers of our global trade intelligence, routing and transportation management solutions.
-Services revenues were also positively impacted by a full period of contribution from the 2024 Acquisitions, including growth of new and existing customers, which contributed an incremental \$2.6 million in services revenues in the first quarter of 2025.
-The principal contributor to the balance of the increase in services revenues in the first quarter of 2025.
+The increase in 2024 as compared to 2023 was primarily due to growth in services revenues from new and existing customers, which contributed an incremental \$43.6 million in revenue.
+The growth in service revenues in 2024 was driven by sales to new and existing customers of our global trade intelligence, routing and transportation management solutions, partially offset by the negative impact from foreign exchange rates as a result of the weakening of the Canadian dollar as compared to the US dollar.
+Revenues were also positively impacted by the partial period of contribution from the 2024 Acquisitions, which contributed an incremental \$31.9 million in services revenues in 2024.
+The principal contributor to the balance of the increase in services revenues in 2024 as compared to 2023 was a full period of contribution from the 2023 Acquisitions.

-Our professional services and other revenues were \$13.0 million and \$11.5 million for the first quarter of 2025 and 2024, respectively, representing 9% and 8% of total revenues for the first quarter of 2025 and 2024, respectively.
-The increase in the first quarter of 2025 compared to the same period of 2024 was primarily due a full period of contribution from the 2024 Acquisitions.
+Our professional services and other revenues were \$55.1 million, \$46.7 million and \$41.9 million in 2025, 2024 and 2023, respectively, representing 8% of total revenues in each of 2025, 2024, and 2023.
+The increase in professional services and other revenues in 2025 as compared to 2024 was primarily due to a full period of contribution from the 2024 Acquisitions, which contributed an incremental \$8.3 million in professional services and other revenues in 2025.
+The contribution of the 2024 Acquisitions in 2025 was primarily driven by an increase in hardware revenues.